 How are divorce costs split?

-There are various expenses associated with proceedings.
-Parties can face costs, filing fees, and more.
-How should these filing expenses be divided between divorcing spouses?
-If a party is pursuing a sole application, they will typically be expected to cover the other costs to divorce.
-A joint application form may allow both parties to agree on sharing the filing fee.
+If a party is pursuing a sole application, they will typically be expected to cover the other costs of divorce.
+A joint application form may allow both individuals to agree on sharing the filing fee.

 How are divorce settlements taxed?

-Transfer of property settlement
+Transfer of property

 Transfer of real estate